llucbrell/gangnam-style-guide/README.md

 # gangnam-style-guide

-Starting to building my own JavaScript style guide and JSCS file configuration starting with npm's as sketch.
+Starting to building my own JavaScript style guide and JSCS file configuration from npm's as skaffold.
 I think that the best way to follow a style guide it's using a javascript linter software that force you to do it.

 This JavaScript coding style is a bit unconventional.
 It's for personal projects use.
 The objective is to incorporate it little by little in older projects and completely in newer ones.